-The geography of the Town of Pine River consists of 64 square miles of land and 0.3 square miles of water for a total area of 64.3 square miles per US Census Bureau data.
+The geography of the Town of Pine River consists of 64 square miles of land and 0.3 square miles of water for a total area of 64.3 square miles of water for a Census Bureau data.

 Topography

 The Town of Pine River is located within the Northern Highland region of Wisconsin and is at an elevation of 1,510 feet above sea level.